orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 	* In case a node in Neo4j has multiple labels, only the first label is imported into OrientDB
 	* Neo4j Nodes with same Label but different case, e.g. LABEL and LAbel will be aggregated into a single OrientDB vertex `class`
 	* Neo4j Relationship with same name but different case, e.g. relaTIONship and RELATIONSHIP will be aggregated into a single OrientDB edge `class`
-	* Migration of Neo4j's "existance" constraints (only available in the Neo4j's Enterprise Edition) is currently not implemented
+	* Migration of Neo4j's "existence" constraints (only available in the Neo4j's Enterprise Edition) is currently not implemented

 ## Installation